oVirt/ovirt-engine-metrics/roles/oVirt.collectd/README.md

     configure_ovirt_machines_for_metrics.sh -e "collectd_service_name=new_collectd"

-or add the following line to the config.yml file and run configure_ovirt_machines_for_metrics.sh
+or add the following line to a file you create in /etc/ovirt-engine-metrics/config.yml.d/ and run configure_ovirt_machines_for_metrics.sh

 ::